 - (a) Allowable Stress Values.
-Allowable stress values for steel pipe during operation shall not exceed those calculated by the equations in paras.
-A402.3.5(a)(1) through (3). - (1) Hoop Stress.
-For offshore pipeline systems, the tensile hoop stress due to the difference between internal and external pressures shall not exceed the values given below.
+Allowable stress values for steel pipe during operation shall not exceed those calculated by the equations in (1) through (3) below. - (1) Hoop Stress.
+For offshore pipeline systems, the tensile hoop stress due to the difference between internal and external pressures shall not exceed the values given below, in eq.
+(1). - $S_h$ shall be calculated by eq.
+(2) or eq.
+(3).
+It is recommended that eq.
+(2) be used for D/t greater than or equal to 30 and that eq.
+(3) be used for D/t less than 30.